florianschmidt1994/websequencediagrams/readme.md

+#Warning

+This package uses ES6 generators, so make sure to either use io.js or nodes harmony flags!

 # About

 This is a command line tool which uses the API of [websequencediagrams](https://www.websequencediagrams.com) in order to create sequence diagrams out of .wsd files.